Bone tool: History

 The oldest excavated bone tools are from Africa, dated to about 1.5 million years ago.
 It is widely accepted that they appeared and developed in Africa before any other geographic region.
 A very famous excavation of bone tools is that of the Blombos Cave in South Africa.
 A collection of twenty-eight bone tools were recovered from 70 thousand year old Middle Stone Age levels at Blombos Cave.
 Careful analyses of these tools reveal that formal production methods were used to create awls and projectile points.

 Bone tools have been discovered in the context of Neanderthal groups as well as throughout the development of anatomically modern humans.
 Archaeologists have long believed that Neanderthals learned how to make bone tools from modern humans and by mimicking stone tools, viewing bone as simply another raw material.
 Modern humans, on the other hand, took advantage of the properties of bone and worked them into specific shapes and tools.

 A recent discovery of specialized bone tools at two Neanderthal sites in southwestern France brings to light the idea that Neanderthals may have actually taught modern humans how to make specialized bone tools.
 The uncovering of lissoirs ("polishing stones") at these sites is significant as they are about 51,000 years old, predating the known arrival of modern humans to Europe.

 Prior to the Industrial Revolution (when machine mass production of sharp tools became viable), many everyday tools such as needles were made from bone; such items continue to be valued today as antiques.

 Bone folders are still used by bookbinders.

 Types

 Awls

-An awl is as a long, pointed spike generally used for piercing or marking materials such as wood or leather.
+An awl is a long, pointed spike generally used for piercing or marking materials such as wood or leather.
 Bone awls are pointed tips made on any bone splinter.
 Bone awls vary considerably in the amount of polish from wear, the method of preparation, and size.
 Bone awls tend to be classified according to the characteristics of the bone used to make the awl.
 Many bone awls retain an epiphysis, or rounded end of a bone.
 Although authors have differing theories as to the uses of bone awls, the two main uses agreed upon are as manipulators in the making of basketry and as perforators in the working of hide.